SheydaGlck/Coursare_Pro1/README.md

-# Coursare_Pro1
+# Coursera_Pro1

-It is a pythonfile in this repository.
+It is a python file in this repository.